Find out when and how to apply to study abroad.

 Application forms will not be shared with the partner university.
 Successful candidates will be nominated to their host universities and contacted by them to proceed with any application or registration process.
 Final acceptance to study abroad rests with the partner university, although rejections at that stage are very rare.

-We will arrange preparation talks about the next stage of your year abroad (including visas, housing, health and safety).
+We will arrange preparation talks about the next stage of your studies abroad (including visas, housing, health and safety).

 If your application is not successful